Sparse-Supernova/spike-qubo-solver/README.md

 ---

+## Who is this for?

+- **Developers working in JavaScript/TypeScript** who want a lightweight QUBO / Max-Cut solver without pulling in C++ or Python stacks.

+- **People building edge or serverless systems** (for example on Cloudflare Workers) who need millisecond-scale combinatorial optimization.

+- **Researchers and hackers** who want a simple spike-style heuristic baseline alongside simulated annealing or greedy solvers.

+## When to use vs not use

+**Use this when:**

+- You have small to medium problems (up to low thousands of variables) where "good solutions fast" are more important than provable optimality.

+- You want to integrate QUBO / Max-Cut solving directly into Node.js, Cloudflare Workers, or other JS runtimes.

+- You need a simple, inspectable implementation for experiments, benchmarking, teaching, or prototyping.

+**Do not use this when:**

+- You need mathematically proven optimal solutions or tight optimality gaps on very large instances (use exact solvers / commercial MIP/QP solvers instead).

+- You need advanced modeling features (constraints beyond QUBO, large-scale MIP, etc.) provided by full optimization frameworks.

+- You require hardware-accelerated or quantum hardware backends; this project is a pure software heuristic.

+---

 ## USL Repo-Sat Audit

 This repository has been checked using a *USL repo-saturation audit*, a safety scan designed to ensure that **no proprietary high-dimensional algorithms, internal research kernels, or signature-based optimisation components** are present in the public codebase.